mirabellechew/mirabellechew/README.md

 - 🏔️ I see a lot of beauty in the mundane and aspire to travel and hike lots :)

-- 🕑 In my free time I like to wander in grocery stores
+- 🕑 In my free time I like to peruse Carousell and read memoirs

 - 📫 How to reach me mirabellechew@gmail.com